RunSi/DEVWKS-2601/guide/step3a.md

 The data returned and stored within the info attribute (interface.info), is a dictionary derived from the genie ops class.
-To view the returned data:-
+To view all the returned data:-

 ```python
 pprint.pprint(interface.info)